SrVladyslav/symfony_crud_poc_backend/README.md

 npm install
 ```

-3. Start the development server or create a build, which has better performance.
-Finally, open your browser on [`http://localhost:3000/`](http://localhost:3000/):
+3. Start the development server or create a build, which has better performance:

 ```bash
 npm run dev